oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

    data, data types, and data file structures, such as XML schemas for XML files.<br>(Wiktionary, https://en.wiktionary.org/wiki/schema#Noun, definition #3)

 - **Value Space:** The set of values for a given datatype.
+The value spaces
+- and the values therein are abstractions.
 Each value in the value space of a datatype is denoted by one or more literals in its *lexical space*.
 Value spaces have certain properties (e.g., cardinality, some definition of equality, ordering) by which individual values within the value